-- Speak to your broker before you purchase a vehicle to see what the premium will be as aiming for a lower group and a lower value vehicle is a good idea if you are a new driver.
+- Speak to your broker before you purchase your vehicle to see what the premium will be as aiming for a lower group and a lower value vehicle is a good idea if you are a new driver

-- If it is a low value car consider a third party, fire and theft policy instead of fully comprehensive, but only if this is suitable for your needs.
+- If it is a low value car consider third party, fire and theft policy instead of fully comprehensive, but only if this is suitable for your needs

-- If possible, park you car in a secure location overnight such as a garage or off road on your driveway.
+- If possible, park your car in a secure location overnight such as a garage or off road on your driveway.

-- Consider a dashcam (camera) – these can prevent fraud and some broker can provide discounts so it pays for itself after a little while.
+- Consider a dashcam (camera) – these can prevent fraud and some brokers can provide discounts so it pays for itself after a little while